chrisguest75/svg_examples/01_scramble_words/README.md

 TODO:

-* load svg and randomise
+* load svg and print characters
+* css when loaded from hosted is broken
+* single step debugging

 ## Install